onglijin/tp/docs/UserGuide.md

 ### Mark a task as done/undone: `done` and `undone`

-Mark a task in the task manager as done or undone.
+Marks a task in the task manager as done or undone.

 Format of `done`: `done TASK_INDEX`